The Days On Days Off Scheduling Problem: Problem introduction

 In \Cref{sec: upper bounds}, we study the \udodosp.
-To motivate why this special case might be easier than the general \dodosp we first take a more heuristical look at it by considering the example in \Cref{fig: motivate udodosp}, where we are given an instance of the \dodosp with only two workers and exact requests ($\requestl{}=\requestu{}$).
+To motivate why this special case might be easier to solve than the general \dodosp we first take a more heuristical look at it by considering the example in \Cref{fig: motivate udodosp}, where we are given an instance of the \dodosp with only two workers and exact requests ($\requestl{}=\requestu{}$).
 For days with a request of zero or two there is no decision to be made when designing a schedule.
 However, on days with request one we have to choose which worker will be on duty.
 For the example shown in \Cref{fig: motivate udodosp}, we are in the situation that before a certain day both workers were on duty for the same number of days.
 On the given day only the first worker $n_1$ is on duty.
 For the following day, one worker is requested and we have to decide who will be on duty.

 From the perspective of the global bound it seems obvious what to do: it would be better to assign $n_2$ to work on the following day since this equalizes the number of days off and days on duty between the workers.
 From the perspective of the local upper bounds, it also seems to be beneficial to assign $n_2$ to work.
-In doing so we interrupt the work resp.\ off periods of both workers which gives us a better chance to not violate the upper upper bounds.
+In doing so we interrupt the work resp.\ off periods of both workers which gives us a better chance to not violate the local upper bounds.
 However, from the perspective of local lower bounds it seems more reasonable to keep $n_1$ on duty for another day since otherwise we might end a work or off period before it reached its minimal length.

-Thus, all upper bounds are \say{more likely} to be satisfied if we change who is on duty more often, while the lower bounds are \say{more likely} to be fulfilled if we change who is on duty less often.
+Thus, all upper bounds are \enquote{more likely} to be satisfied if we change who is on duty more often, while the lower bounds are \enquote{more likely} to be fulfilled if we change who is on duty less often.